ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 With the newly obtained microservices freedom, teams easily plunge into a world of cowboys and unicorns.
 The big ball of mud is just around the corner.
 Panic, mayhem and chaos loom over the organisation, waiting for everything to spin out of control.
-Especially for any enterprise not residing in silicon valley, maintaining some sort of governance and compliancy is essential.
+Especially for any enterprise not residing in Silicon Valley, maintaining some sort of governance and compliancy is essential.

-What does a microservice architecture mean not just for the developer, but also for analysts and managers?
+What does a microservice architecture mean not just for the developers, but also for analysts and managers?
 What can we as developers do to offer them peace of mind?

 ### Managers like to have a grip on things